Marie-Louise von Franz: Personal life

 Jung encouraged von Franz to live with fellow Jungian analyst Barbara Hannah, who was 23 years older than she was.
 When Hannah asked Jung why he was so keen on putting them together, Jung replied that he wanted von Franz "to see that not all women are such brutes as her mother".
 Jung also stated that "the real reason you should live together is that your chief interest will be analysis, and analysts should not live alone."
 The two women became lifelong friends.

+Personal Synchronicities and Dreams

+Von Franz describes her most profound synchronistic experience as happening at the moment she wrote the line, “Sometimes a very insignificant man holds the threads of world history in his hand without knowing it.”
+Immediately as she wrote this, her telephone rang, in which she answered a man from Rome claiming to be from the diplomatic corps, saying that Prince Charles would be murdered.
+At the same moment of this call, Prince Charles was on the Britannia yacht reading her book on alchemy, as reported by her close associate Laurens van der Post.
+After contacting the Metropolitan Police about the call and hearing no response, she later found out that the London Times reported that a terrorist had been arrested, and that he was renting an apartment in Rome intending to murder Prince Charles.
+She describes this situation as being “a whole bouquet” of significant coincidences.

+During a meeting with Nora Mindell, one of von Franz's close associates, von Franz reported a dream she had about a large fish swimming around in a tank with another smaller fish, expressing that she wished people would “cook and serve” the fish one day.
+She interpreted this dream as pertaining to her feeling that the work her and Jung did in analytical psychology was very pertinent to major developments in modern science, and especially to psychology, and so she wanted this work to be expanded upon.

 Correspondence with Wolfgang Pauli

 Von Franz had a lengthy exchange of letters with Wolfgang Pauli, winner of a Nobel Prize in physics.
 On Pauli's death, his widow Franca deliberately destroyed all the letters von Franz had sent to her husband, and which he had kept locked inside his writing desk.
 The letters sent by Pauli to von Franz were all saved and were later made available to researchers (and published as well).